 Breakfast ideas could include yogurt and fruit parfaits, try using canned, dried or frozen berries harvested in the summer/ fall.
 Peanut butter, bananas and toast, oatmeal or cornmeal and fixings are all ways children can join in and help make their own for breakfast.

 A group effort making seafood chowder could incorporate ingredients from their area, inviting Elders and families.
-Introduce Indigneous foods at circle time, and provide a list of these items with health facts and related Indigenous language phrases to send home to families.
+Introduce Indigenous foods at circle time and provide a list of these items with health facts and related Indigenous language phrases to send home to families.

-Ideas from the Pacific West Coast: Shell fish, fish, kelp, octopus or squid.
+Ideas from the West Coast: Shellfish, fish, kelp, octopus or squid.

 Ideas from the Interior/ Southern: smoked, canned or fresh local fish.